natcl/exporail_video_player/README.md

 Video files should be located on a usb flash drive with a label of "VIDEO".

 ## Playlist mode
-To read a playlist of videos, the video_config.json file in /boot should look like this:
+To read a playlist of videos, the video_config.json file on your USB flash drive should look like this:

 ```json
 {